-To the Board of Trustees and Members of American Municipal Power, Inc.
+To Board of Trustees and Members of American Municipal Power, Inc.

-We have reviewed the accompanying consolidated interim financial information of American Municipal Power, Inc. and its subsidiaries, which comprise the consolidated balance sheet as of March 31, 2018, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the three-month periods ended March 31, 2018 and 2017.
+We have reviewed the accompanying consolidated interim financial information of American Municipal Power, Inc. and its subsidiaries, which comprise the consolidated balance sheet as of September 30, 2018, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the nine-month periods ended September 30, 2018 and 2017.